As Amazon Associates we earn from qualifying purchases.

 Creatine nitrate (CrN)

-More water soluble than creatine monohydrate powder and some speculate it is more bioavailable (more than 98% of monohydrate is absorbed by the body anyway) although there is no proof of this yet.6
+More water soluble than creatine monohydrate powder and some speculate it is more bioavailable (although 98% of monohydrate appears to be absorbed by the body anyway).

 With CrN, the creatine is bonded to a nitrate rather than a water molecule as it is in creatine monohydrate.